zeerd/class-diagram/README.md

 C++ Class Diagram Generator:
 Generate Class Diagram from C++ source/header files.

-  --all                  - Show all members(false as default) --unlinked             - Show unlinked classes(false as default) --exclude=<string>     - Exclude location from the output(could use several times) --exclude-ns=<string>  - Exclude namespace from the output(could use several times) --include=<string>     - Extra include location of header files(could use several times) --input=<string>       - Input a folder of a project or a single file --java=<string>        - Specify the full path of java binary for plantuml.jar --mod-version          - Show the version of this --output=<string>      - Specify output basename(use the last part of input if not given) --plantuml=<string>    - Specify the full path of plantuml.jar file --theme                - Specify the path of theme file for plantuml.jar --verbose              - Show more logs(false as default)
+  --all                - Show all members(false as default) --unlinked           - Show unlinked classes(false as default) --input=<string>     - input a folder of a project or a single file --exclude=<string>   - Exclude location for the input(could use several times) --include=<string>   - Extra include location of header files(could use several times) --output=<string>    - Specify output basename(use the last part of input if not given) --reduce=<string>    - Exclude location for the output(could use several times) --reduce-ns=<string> - Exclude namespace for the output(could use several times) --plantuml=<string>  - Specify the path of plantuml.jar file --java=<string>      - Specify the full path of java binary for plantuml.jar --theme=<string>     - Specify the path of theme file for plantuml.jar --mod-version        - Show the version of this --verbose            - Show more logs(false as default)
 ```

 # Build